Table of Contents

 “While on keto diet, you put a limit on your carbs intake, so your body doesn’t get enough L-tryptophan (an amino acid stems mostly from carbs) which supposedly works as a catalyst in swelling serotonin and melatonin”

-Remember, earlier we mentioned that carb is a very important nutrients of foods that we take and our body naturally use carbs as fuel source along with fat.
+Remember, earlier we mentioned that carbs is a very important nutrients of foods that we take and our body naturally uses carbs as fuel source along with fat.
 See fat adaptation section.

 Solution: Finding Suitable Carbs Intake Time

 When we are on keto diet we’re not getting enough tryptophan into the brain due to lack of carbs availability.
 So, how can we deal with this issue?

 - Supplement: we can go for tryptophan supplement.
 In fact, studies have shown that intake of tryptophan supplement can help us sleep better.
 However, supplement is not for everyone and doctors discourage supplement intake because supplement does have its own drawbacks.

 - Better option: we can make the process easier if we consolidate our carbohydrates to the evening time.
 When in ketosis, people possess a wrong notion that they are not getting carbs at all.
 As we mentioned before, people can consume carbs ranging from 30 to 60 grams depending on their energy needs, insulin sensitivity, and activity levels.

 But what we have to do is allocate those carbs to the evening time.
 As a result, we get a nice little insulin spike in the evening that allows the tryptophan from the protein we’re consuming to enter into the brain.
 Consequently, those produced serotonin help us relax, fall asleep and stay asleep.

 “Once we take carb-ridden diet, our blood sugar surges & crashes and ultimately dissolve.
 Then function of cortisol, the “stress hormone”, comes into action and helps induce better sleep”